eleanor-clifford/ellie.clifford.lol/blog/0008-taking-back-control-4/index.md

 shouldn't just take a company's word for it, we should be able to verify that they *cannot* access our information under reasonable threat models.

-3. Freedom: Privacy and Security cannot be practically achieved in a zero-trust setting, some other parties must occasionally be trusted (e.g. server operators).
+3. Freedom: Privacy and Security of metadata cannot be practically achieved in a zero-trust setting, some other parties must occasionally be trusted (e.g. server operators).
 Users of a messaging system should have the freedom to decide who to trust, and should not be locked in to trusting any specific party.